Why This Matters

 Self-Check Questions

-1. Which two nutrients are most commonly limiting in ecosystems, and how does the limiting nutrient differ between terrestrial and aquatic systems?
+Which two nutrients are most commonly limiting in ecosystems, and how does the limiting nutrient differ between terrestrial and freshwater systems?

-2. Both magnesium and iron deficiency cause chlorosis—how would you distinguish between them based on which leaves show symptoms first, and why does this difference occur?
+Both magnesium and iron deficiency cause chlorosis.
+How would you distinguish between them based on which leaves show symptoms first, and why does this difference occur?

-4. If an FRQ describes declining crop yields and asks you to explain how nutrient limitation affects primary productivity, which three macronutrients should you discuss, and what specific biochemical roles would you emphasize?
+If you need to explain how nutrient limitation affects primary productivity in a crop system, which three macronutrients should you discuss, and what specific biochemical roles would you emphasize for each?